2022 Rhode Island General Treasurer election

 The 2022 Rhode Island General Treasurer election took place on November 8, 2022, to elect the General Treasurer of Rhode Island.

-Incumbent general treasurer Seth Magaziner was term-limited and could not seek re-election to a third term in office, initially running for governor before dropping out to run for U.S. House instead.
+Incumbent general treasurer Seth Magaziner was term-limited and could not seek a third term in office, initially running for governor before dropping out to run for U.S. House instead.
 Former two-term Democratic mayor of Central Falls James Diossa defeated Republican James Lathrop, finance director of North Kingstown.